 - delivery partnerships:

 - standalone module delivery provider

 - course delivery provider

 - co-supervision of research degrees

 - joint research awards.

-For a full description of the types of partnerships operated by the University, see Appendix A: Typology of Partnerships and Related Approval Processes.
+For a full description of the types of partnerships currently operated by the University and the approval and operational procedures for these, please see: